amida-tech/orange-api/README.md

 ```

+## Deployment

-For ease of deployment, see the instructions for deploying with Vagrant in `deploy/`.
+For ease of deployment, see the instructions for deploying with Vagrant in [here](deploy/traditional/README.md).

 ## Contributing